No, it’s not an alien invasion: An explanation behind the eerie purple skies over Cleveland’s East Side

 CLEVELAND, OH (WOIO) - It looks like the scene out of the Netflix show “Stranger Things:” The night sky on Cleveland’s East side illuminated purple.

-Drivers have been taking to social media and Reddit in search of an explanation about why the skies appear purple.
+Clevelanders routinely post on social media pictures of the purple sky in search of an explanation.

+Every time the sky is hazy, it’s more apparent.
+The last time it was really visible was in November last year.

-This video of the lights, which can be seen from Cleveland interstates like I-77 and I-490, was taken on a gloomy February night.
+This video of the lights below, which can be seen from Cleveland interstates like I-77 and I-490, was taken on a gloomy February night.

 The purple light is actually dispersed from purple, high-efficiency LED lighting used at the 3.25-acre Green City Growers greenhouse on Diamond Avenue near East 55th Street.